Next Start

 Learn How to Perform Arc Welds at UTI

-All four arc welding processes are taught at Universal Technical Institute (UTI) so students can feel confident as combination welders entering the workforce.1 Get an overview of how you can learn to perform these welds when you enroll in the 36-week Welding Technology program.
+All four arc welding processes are taught at Universal Technical Institute (UTI) so students can feel confident as combination welders entering the workforce.1 Get an overview of how you can learn to perform these welds when you enroll in welding classes as part of the 36-week Welding Technology program.

 Welding Career Opportunities